puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 * `value` (string, numeric, boolean): the value of the fact
 * `certname` (string): the node associated with the fact
 * `environment` (string): the environment associated with the fact

+### Subquery Relationships

+Here is a list of relationships that can be queried using implicit subqueries.
+For more information consult the documentation for [subqueries].

+Direct relationships:

+* [`fact-contents`][fact-contents]: Expanded fact paths and values for this fact.

 ### Response Format